lupyuen/lupyuen.github.io/src/ci.md

 (Instead of __33 mins__ for GitHub Runners)

-TODO: Alternatively: Running a Self-Hosted Runner inside a Docker Container (Rancher Desktop) on macOS Arm64
+_What if we run a Self-Hosted Runner inside a Docker Container on macOS Arm64?
+(Rancher Desktop)_

-TODO But Then: It becomes a Linux Arm64 Runner, not a Linux x64 Runner.
-Which won't work with our current NuttX CI Docker Image, which is x64 only.
+But it becomes a __Linux Arm64 Runner__, not a Linux x64 Runner.
+Which won't work with our current NuttX Docker Image, which is x64 only.

-TODO: Unless: We create a Linux Arm64 Docker Image for NuttX CI?
-Like for [Compiling RISC-V Platforms](https://lupyuen.github.io/articles/pr#appendix-building-the-docker-image-for-nuttx-ci)?
+Unless we create a Linux Arm64 Docker Image?
+Like for [__Compiling RISC-V Platforms__](https://lupyuen.github.io/articles/pr#appendix-building-the-docker-image-for-nuttx-ci).

-TODO: We'll chat about this in [__NuttX Discord Channel__](https://discord.com/channels/716091708336504884/1280436444141453313).
+We'll chat about this in [__NuttX Discord Channel__](https://discord.com/channels/716091708336504884/1280436444141453313).

 # What's Next

 According to ASF Policy: We should reduce to __15 Concurrent Runners__...

-1. We could review the Build Targets and decide which targets should be excluded.
+1. We could review the [__1,594 Build Targets__](https://docs.google.com/spreadsheets/d/1OdBxe30Sw3yhH0PyZtgmefelOL56fA6p26vMgHV0MRY/edit?gid=0#gid=0) and decide which targets should be excluded.
 Or reprioritised to run earlier / later.

-1. We could run all 1,594 builds only when the PR is Approved.
+1. We could run [__All 1,594 Builds__](https://docs.google.com/spreadsheets/d/1OdBxe30Sw3yhH0PyZtgmefelOL56fA6p26vMgHV0MRY/edit?gid=0#gid=0) only when the PR is Approved.
 So we can save on Build Times for the Submission / Resubmission of the PR.

-1. We need a quicker way to "fail fast" and prevent other CI Jobs from running.
+1. We need a quicker way to __"Fail Fast"__ and prevent other Build Jobs from running.
 Which will reduce the number of Runners.

-1. What if we could start earlier the CI Jobs that are impacted by the Modified Code in the PR?
-So if I modify something for Ox64 BL808 SBC, it should start the CI Job for `ox64:nsh`.
+1. What if we could __Start Earlier the Build Jobs__ that are impacted by the Modified Code in the PR?

+   So if I modify something for Ox64 BL808 SBC, it should start the CI Job for __`ox64:nsh`__.
 If it fails, then don't bother with the rest of the Arm / RISC-V / Simulator jobs.

-We'll discuss this some more.
+Let's discuss!

 _Got a question, comment or suggestion?
 Create an Issue or submit a Pull Request here..._